erwanm/elephant-wrapper/README.md

 advanced-training-UD.sh -s 0.8 -l -e -m 0 -g 3,8,1,2,2,1 ud-treebanks tokenizers
 ~~~

 Runnning this process will easily take several days on a modern machine.
-A simple way to process datasets in parallel consists in using option `-d`, which only prints the individual command needed for each dataset.
+A basic way to process datasets in parallel consists in using option `-d`, which only prints the individual command needed for each dataset.
 The output can be redirected to a file, then the file can be split into the required number of batches.
 For instance, the following shows how to split the UD 2.1 data, which contains 102 datasets, into 17 batches of 6 datasets:

 ~~~
 advanced-training-UD.sh -d -s 0.8 -l -e -m 0 -g 3,8,1,2,2,1 ud-treebanks-v2.1/ tokenizers >all.tasks